 Changes in Behavioral Patterns.
 No matter how many functional addicts rationalize that they do not have an addiction, they will still experience the consequences.
 Subtle changes in their behavior uncharacteristic of them may appear.
 They may have the tendency to isolate themselves, refusing to interact socially and failing to do family obligations.
 Professionally, they may show lack of focus in doing tasks, miss deadlines, and might frequently call in sick.
 They may show some physical signs of addiction such as paranoia, insomnia, and unsteadiness in their movements.

 Master of Excuses.
-A high-functioning addict is a master in making excuses for his unusual behavior and strange occurrences.
-Coming home drunk or high, he will usually cook up a seemingly realistic story to cover his addiction.
+A high-functioning addict is a master in making excuses for their unusual behavior and strange occurrences.
+Coming home drunk or high, they will usually cook up a seemingly realistic story to cover their condition.

 Double Life Situation.
 Leading a double life becomes the norm for high-functioning addicts.
-He is the exact opposite of the person he shows and maintains to the outside world.
-He exudes confidence, success, and everything that is truly remarkable but when the curtain is drawn and he is by himself, his inner demons manifest.
-On occasions, he feels the burden of his lies and deception, but this does not mean he is ready to admit his addiction and seek rehabilitation.
-Hitting rock-bottom seems to be the thing that could motivate him to seek treatment.
+They are, on the inside, the exact opposite of the person they showcase to the outside world.
+They often exude confidence, success, and everything that is truly remarkable.
+However, when the curtain is drawn and they are by themselves, their true selves are revealed.
+On occasions, they feel the burden of their lies and deception, but this does not mean they are ready to admit their addiction and seek rehabilitation.
+Hitting rock-bottom seems to be the thing that could motivate them to seek treatment.

-Being in a relationship with a high-functioning addict is not easy as he does not fit the typical drug addict or alcoholic.
-His job is his anchor of keeping sane as it offers him financial stability to support his addiction.
-The regular working hours offer him consistency and structure.
-The job gives him a sense of being someone else, and not an addict.
-He is mostly at work that it makes it easy to do his drugs or alcohol away from the eyes of his family.
+Being in a relationship with a high-functioning addict is not easy as they do not fit the typical drug addict or alcoholic.
+Their job is often their anchor of keeping sane as it offers them financial stability to support the addiction.
+The regular working hours offer them consistency and structure.
+The job gives them a sense of being someone else, and not an addict.
+They are mostly at work, which it makes it easy to do drugs or alcohol away from the eyes of family.

-A great concern is that unless he admits his addiction, he continues to be a liability to himself and to those around him.
+Of great concern is that, unless they admit their addiction, they continue to be a liability to themselves and to those around them.

-Classified as a chronic brain disease, addiction will ultimately lead to lower quality of life, health issues, financial problems, work problems and family/relational problems for the addict.
-Are you in a relationship and is not quite sure if your partner has addiction problems because of his weird actions?
-Here are some signs that you are dating an addict.
+As a chronic brain disease, addiction will ultimately lead to lower quality of life, health issues, financial problems, work problems and family/relational problems for the addict.
+Are you in a relationship and not quite sure if your partner has addiction problems because of their weird actions?
+Here are some signs that you are dating an addict:

-- Your partner can’t seem to limit his drinks or “recreational drugs”.
+- Your partner can’t seem to limit their drinks or “recreational drugs”.

-- He claims that he is feeling just a bit under the weather and needs to drink or take drugs to feel nice and comfy.
+- They claim that they are feeling just a bit under the weather and needs to drink or take drugs to feel nice and comfy.

-- You notice that something is not quite right with his behavior, and then he attempts to weave stories and lies about his consumption.
+- You notice that something is not quite right with their behavior, and then they attempts to weave stories and lies about their consumption.

-- He has not introduced you to his buddies, and then you found out that his buddies do drugs or binge on alcohol.
+- They have not introduced you to their friends, and you discover that those individuals do drugs or binge on alcohol

-- After a tasking work is done, your partner rewards himself by binging on alcohol or drugs.
+- After a tasking work is done, your partner rewards themselves by binging on alcohol or drugs.

-Addiction has its repercussions, and an addict will most likely attribute his addiction-related problems for other reasons.
-His thoughts are preoccupied with the substance of his addiction, always finding ways to get a hit.
-Since high-functioning addicts can deceive their family, the very same family became his enablers -defending and making excuses for him.
-Until he hits rock-bottom, a high-functioning addict will not seek help.
+Addiction has repercussions, and an addict will most likely attribute their addiction-related problems for other reasons.
+Their thoughts are preoccupied with the substance of their addiction, always finding ways to get a hit.
+Since high-functioning addicts can deceive their family, the very same family became enablers–defending and making excuses for them.
+Until they hit rock-bottom, a high-functioning addict will rarely seek help.